Course Outline

 • Creating calculated columns

-• Introduction to data modeling and joining
+• Introduction to data modeling and linking

 Power Query Data Model for Power BI Desktop

-• Text/CSV files – editing and converting information
+• TEXT/CSV files – editing and converting information

 • Direct queries (Direct Query - SQL)